homebrewing/tapline/apiblueprint.md

             + `-name`

     + detail = `false` (optional, boolean, `true`) ...
 Whether to show detailed info
+    + populateParent = `false` (optional, boolean, `true`) ...
+Whether to populate the parent with recipe and user info or leave it as an ID

 + Model
 A list of recipes